-At 31 December 2021, the Group had inventories (net of provision of write-down of inventories) of approximately RM19,985,000 (2020: RM30,213,000) at 31 December 2021.
+At 31 December 2022, the Group had inventories (net provision for write-down of inventories) of approximately RM45,007,000.

-In determining the provision of write-down of inventories, the management of the Group assesses the level of provision of write-down of inventories required at the end of the reporting period after considering the inventory ageing and other relevant factors, including obsolescence, slow-moving or no longer recoverable or suitable for use in production.
+In determining the provision for write-down of inventories, the Group's management assesses the level of provision for write-down of inventories required at the end of the reporting period after considering the inventory ageing and other relevant factors, including obsolescence, slow-moving or no longer recoverable or suitable for use in production.
 Such assessment involves significant management judgement and estimation in determining the value of inventories which will not be recoverable at the end of the reporting period.

-We identified the valuation for inventories as a key audit matter due to its significance to the consolidated financial statements, and the use of judgement by the management of the Group in evaluating the provision of write-down of inventories.
+We identified the valuation for inventories as a key audit matter due to its significance to the consolidated financial statements, and the use of judgement by the Group's management in evaluating the provision for write-down of inventories.